 Why Do Legal Missteps Happen So Often in Private Mortgage Workouts?

 Private lenders move fast — that’s their competitive advantage.
 But speed without process creates documentation gaps that surface during note sales, audits, or borrower disputes.
-The MBA’s 2024 data puts non-performing loan servicing costs at $1,573 per loan per year, compared to $176 for performing loans.
-The cost multiplier alone makes a structured compliance process worth the investment before the first workout conversation begins.
+Non-performing loan servicing costs far exceed performing loan servicing costs — the gap between the two makes a structured compliance process worth the investment before the first workout conversation begins.

 1. Default Notice Timing and Statutory Compliance